 Over 80% of climate finance is reported to originate and stay within borders, and even higher for private climate flows (over 90%) (Boissinot et al. 2016).
 There are multiple reasons for such 'home bias' in finance - national policy support, differences in regulatory standards, exchange rate, political and governance risks, as well as information market failures.
-The extensive home bias means that even if national actions are announced and intended to be implemented unilaterally and voluntarily, the ability to implement them requires access to climate finance which are constrained by the relative ability of financial and capital markets at home to provide such financing, and access to global capital markets that requires supporting institutional policies in source countries.
-'Enabling' public policies and actions locally (cities, states, countries and regions), to reduce investment risks and boost domestic climate capital markets financing, and to enlarge the pool of external climate financing sources with policy support from source capital countries thus matter at a general level.
-The biggest challenge in climate finance is likely to be in developing countries, even in the presence of enabling policies and quite apart from any other considerations such as equity and climate justice (Klinsky et al. 2017) or questions about the equitable allocations of future 'climate budgets' (Gignac and Matthews 2015).
-The differentiation between developed and developing countries matter most on financing.
-Most developed countries have already achieved very high levels of incomes, have the largest pool of capital stock and financial capital (which can be more easily redeployed within these countries given the 'home bias' of financial recognition of carbon remediation assets - are crucial options here, as in other low-income countries and regional settings.
-Notably, climate finance flows to African countries might have even decreased by about one fifth for mitigation technology deployment (stagnated for adaptation between 2017 and markets), the most well-developed financial markets and the highest sovereign credit-ratings, in addition to starting with very high levels of per capita carbon consumption - factors that should allow the fastest adjustment to low carbon investments and transition in these countries from domestic policies alone.
-The financial and economic circumstances are the opposite for virtually all developing countries, even within a heterogeneity of circumstances across countries.
+The extensive home bias means that even if national actions are announced and intended to be implemented unilaterally and voluntarily, the ability to implement them requires access to climate finance which is constrained by the relative ability of financial and capital markets at home to provide such financing, and access to global capital markets that requires supporting institutional policies in source countries.
+'Enabling' public policies and actions locally (cities, states, countries and regions), to reduce investment risks and boost domestic climate capital markets financing, and to enlarge the pool of external climate financing sources with policy support from source capital countries thus matters at a general level.
+The biggest challenge in climate finance is likely to be in developing countries, even in the presence of enabling policies and guite apart from any other considerations such as equity and climate justice (Klinsky et al. 2017) or guestions about the equitable allocations of future 'climate budgets' (Gignac and Matthews 2015).
+The differentiation between developed and developing countries matters most on financing.
+Most developed countries have already achieved very high levels of incomes, have the largest pool of capital stock and financial capital (which can be more easily redeployed within these countries given the home bias of financial markets), the most well-developed financial markets and the highest sovereign credit ratings, in addition to starting with very high levels of per capita carbon consumption - factors that should allow the fastest adjustment to low-carbon investments and transition in these countries from domestic policies alone.
+The financial and economic circumstances are more challenging in many developing countries, even within a heterogeneity of circumstances across countries.
 The dilemma, however, is that the fastest rates of the expected increase in future carbon emissions are in developing countries.
 The biggest challenge of climate finance globally is thus likely to be the constraints to climate financing because of the opportunity costs and relative under-development of capital markets and financing constraints (and costs) at home in developing countries, and the relative availability or absence of adequate financing policy support internationally from developed countries.
 The Paris Agreement and commitment by developed countries to support the climate financing needs of developing countries thus continue to matter a great deal.